appium/appium/docs/en/about-appium/platform-support.md

 Appium supports a variety of platforms and testing modalities (native, hybrid, web, real devices, simulators, etc...).
-This document is designed to make explicit the level of support and requirements for each of these.
+This document is designed to make explicit the level of support and requirements for each of these, or guide each driver to proper page.

 ### iOS Support